The Centrifuge Brain Project: Reception

-Founding editor Joey Paur of Geek Tyrant wrote of The Centrifuge Brain Project's screening at San Diego Comic-Con 2012, calling it an "amazing short film", and expanding "out of all the films they ended up showing this was my favorite, and I can guarantee it's going to entertain the hell out of you!"
+Founding editor Joey Paur of Geek Tyrant wrote of The Centrifuge Brain Project's screening at San Diego Comic-Con in 2012, calling it an "amazing short film", and expanding "out of all the films they ended up showing this was my favorite, and I can guarantee it's going to entertain the hell out of you!"
 First Showing wrote of the 14th Annual Animation Show of Shows at Comic-Con 2013 and labeled the film "incredible" and "worth watching", expanding that of the films screened, "one that really tickled our fancy was a live-action faux documentary called The Centrifuge Brain Project.
 The film follows the studies of pseudo-mad scientist Dr. Nick Laslowicz and his wild amusement park prototypes, brought to life by some impressive visual effects work."
 TV QC wrote that the film is "a fun and especially brilliant documentary".

 GBTimes writes that with having seen his own "film hundreds of times in different movie theaters, sometimes with ten people, other times with 500 people in the audience," Till Nowak loves to watch audience reactions as they watch the film, and is bemused that "some people have perceived it as a real documentary of real amusement parks."
 He has stated, there are actually still people, especially if they see it on the internet, that really think everything is real.
 To me that is super interesting because the film is also about our reception of media, how we believe everything, how media can manipulate us.
 I had never expected that a lot of people would believe the whole film.
 I thought okay, maybe the first half, but then...
 For me as a filmmaker and my filmmaker friends, it is very obvious.
 But people who are not working with the media, it is very surprising for me, how much they believe.
 Sometimes it is a bit shocking – but also an honor and a compliment because it means that the film was convincing, and that to "amusement park enthusiasts it feels almost like a pity that these rides are not real."
 He explains, the bizarre thing is that if it would be possible, they would also exist.
 The only reason these things do not exist in this crazy world that we live in is that they are physically impossible.
 The constructions I did in this film, they would collapse.
 They are just not logical.
 The forces do not work right like the gravity and centrifugal force, and everything is a deliberate mistake that I made to illustrate this.
 But people would build it if it was possible.